Solar eclipse of December 14, 2020: Places experiencing total eclipse

+Places experiencing partial eclipse

 Scientific observations

 The ionospheric effects of the eclipse were expected to be monitored as part of the December 2020 Eclipse Festival of Frequency Measurement, a citizen science experiment organized through the Amateur Radio Science Citizen Investigation (HamSCI).
 Also, a prediction was made for a group of ionospheric stations in South America, using a numerical model (SUPIM-INPE), of the ionospheric response to this event.

+Coincidentally, a comet belonging to the Kreutz sungrazer family called C/2020 X3 (SOHO) appeared during the eclipse, which later disintegrated shortly before reaching perihelion around the same day.